asher-j1/RoboLamp/README.md

 ## GitHub Repository

 The repository contains all the code and design files necessary to reconstruct the smart lamp robot.

-### Repository Structure

-- `microcontroller_code/`: Contains code to run on the microcontroller that controls the servos and other hardware components.
-- `ros_package/`: Contains the ROS package for gaze tracking and robotic arm control.
-- `design_files/`: Contains .STEP files for the physical design of the robot.

 ## Hardware Requirements

-- Microcontroller
+- Raspberry Pi
 - OAK-D Camera
 - Three MG 996 Servos
 - Wires and connectors
 - Power supply
 - Frame and mount for the lamp
+- Adafruit Servocontroller
+- Adafruit Neopixel for the light source

 ## Software Requirements

 - ROS (Robot Operating System)
 - Python 3.11
-- Microcontroller IDE
-- OpenCV (for gaze tracking)
-- Additional Python libraries: Pandas, NumPy, Adfruit
+- Packages listed in requirements.txt

 ## Assembly Instructions